 Excavations near the perimeter of the settlement in 2016 located evidence for several phases of enclosure, the earliest of which comprised a closely-set palisade of alder logs (above left) c.25cm in diameter, and the latest of which may have been a heavy stone wall.
 Within the early perimeter, beneath the later stone wall, the remains of two clay structures were discovered, interpreted as cooking ovens (above centre and right).
 These structures were very similar in design, comprising a clay dome, probably supported by a wicker basket-like structure – still preserved in the earlier example – over a base of flat greywacke slabs.
 In the later oven, remains of cooking debris was recovered from the oven base and contained large quantities of hazel-nut shells, burnt bone and marine mollusc shell.
 The ovens were probably located within a building, and were associated with compacted reed floor deposits similar to those encountered within the roundhouses on the site.
 However, excavations in this area were too limited in extent to elucidate the form of this structure.

-Artefacts were limited in number and variety from both seasons of excavation.
+Artefacts were limited in number and variety from all seasons of excavation.
 However, a large number of stone tools were recovered, including querns, rubbers and grinders, as well as a small clay 'thumb pot'.
-A decorated stone spindle whorl was recovered in 2016.
+A decorated stone spindle whorl (right) was recovered in 2016.

 Excavations at Black Loch of Myrton have been made possible thanks to support from Historic Environment Scotland.